alagyn/py-imgui-redux/README.md

 bool DragInt3(const char* label, int v[3], /* args ... */);
 ```

 A standard python list is stored sequentially in memory, but the raw *values* themselves are wrapped in a python object.
 Therefore, we cannot easily iterate over *just* the ints/floats, let alone get a pointer to give to ImGui.
+PyBind11 will happily take a python list and turn it into a vector for us, but in doing so requires making a copy of the list (not ideal for large lists)

 This is solved in one of two ways.